slackhideo/primal-shallow-water/README.md

    move (except for changing direction, for magical reasons), as is the case when drinking or bottling shallow water with proper animations.

+## New Behaviour

+I strived to keep the behaviour of other parts of Primal Needs untouched, but I found two bugs that detract from our cherished immersion.
+The first one is that you cannot eat or drink when under puking effect (intended behaviour) but the animations play out the same.
+The second one is that you can drink shallow water even when under puking effect.

+So I tried to fix these bugs to increse immersion.
+Now, if you try to eat or drink ("river" water included), Geralt will puke and the relevant message from Primal Needs will appear in the game's HUD.
+The rationale for the puking is that Geralt is nauseated when under puking effect, so if he tries to eat or drink anything in this condition, he will feel the urge to puke again.

 ## Changed Files

 <details>